 Day 2 - Interpersonal Skills

-This section will provide participants with the supervisory leadership skills to maximize team effectiveness by understanding various personality styles and the impact of developing emotional intelligence.
+This session will provide participants with the supervisory leadership skills to maximize team effectiveness.
+Participants will learn about various personality styles and the impact of developing emotional intelligence.

 Day 3 - Supervisory Communication & Negotiating for Success

-This section covers the principles of effective communication that supervisors need to be successful in their role.
 Communication is key to working with others to achieve results.
+This session covers the principles of effective communication that supervisors need to be successful in their role.
 Supervisors will learn to listen, the art of influence and how to conduct results-oriented meetings.

 Days 4-7 - 30-Hour OSHA Certification

-OSHA 30 is a certification.
-This section demonstrates the need for an effective jobsite and loss prevention program.
+OHSA 30 is a certification.
+This session demonstrates the need for an effective jobsite and loss prevention program.
 It will also discuss the supervisor’s duties and responsibilities related to safety and loss prevention, including identifying potential areas for loss and how to evaluate the risks.
-Supervisors will also learn how to deal with the media.
+Supervisors will also learn how to deal with the news media.